In Vichet: Early life and education

 Vichet graduated from National University of Management with a Bachelor's degree in Business Administration and Management in 2003 and from Institute of Foreign Languages, Royal University of Phnom Penh with a Bachelor of Arts degree in Education in 2004.
 He earned a Master of Arts in Development Economics from Williams College in 2007 and Ph.D candidacy in Economics from University of Michigan in 2011.

 Career

 While in the U.S., where Vichet had lived on and off for five years as a student, he dabbled in various online business ideas, including an e-commerce project to buy-sell course books, in his spare time.
 Together with his two brothers he began the website in 2011 while at the University of Michigan.
 When it began to show potential, he returned home full-time to develop Mediaload.

 In 2016, he struggled to raise seed funding from regional investors as there was no Cambodian successful startup story before.
 He managed to secure funding from 500 Startups in 2017 only after he launched Mediaload in Myanmar successfully.

-In March 2019, Groupin, a holding company of e-commerce Little Fashion and Mediaload, raised US$5 million from a private equity firm, marking the largest startup funding round raised in Cambodia at that time.

 In September 2020, Mediaload secured an undisclosed amount of Series A funding from True Group, the telecom arm of Thai conglomerate Charoen Pokphand Group.